phucvu-nyu/bst236/docs/chapter_workflow/git.md

                                  -->       A---B---C--F--G--D'--E' (remote repo main)
     A---B---C---D---E (your local repo main)
     ```
     This takes your local changes (D and E) and applies them after the latest remote changes (F and G), creating new commits (D' and E').
-This is recommended since we still keep a record fo F and G while successfully implement our changes.<br>
+This is recommended since we still keep a record of F and G while successfully implementing our changes.<br>

-    However, if you have some conflict directly with your remote:
+    However, if you have some conflicts directly with your remote:
     ```bash
     git fetch origin main # let your local knows about the updates in remote main git rebase origin/main # add those updates to the history,then add the changes you made
-    # resolve conflict
+    # resolve conflicts
     git add .
     git rebase --continue
     git push origin main